massimocaprinali/cloud-foundry-public/cf.md

 Figure 5.
 Multi-region application deployment

-{{site.data.keyword.Bluemix_notm}} infrastructure layers
+{{site.data.keyword.cloud_notm}} infrastructure layers
 {: #infralayers}

-{{site.data.keyword.Bluemix_notm}} abstracts and hides operating system and infrastructure layers, so that you don't need to manage them.
+{{site.data.keyword.cloud_notm}} abstracts and hides operating system and infrastructure layers, so that you don't need to manage them.
 However, sometimes you might want to know more about the operating system and middleware for your app.
 {: shortdesc}

-### Viewing {{site.data.keyword.Bluemix_notm}} infrastructure layers
+### Viewing {{site.data.keyword.cloud_notm}} infrastructure layers
 {: #viewinfra}

 You can run the **ibmcloud cf stacks** command to show the available stacks, or root filesystems, that your apps are to be deployed to.
 You can also specify the stack when you use the **ibmcloud cf push** command with the *-s* option and the *stack_name*, where the stack_name is the root filesystem.
 IBM Cloud Foundry Public only supports `cflinuxfs3` currently: